 The Different Colors of Coolant

 If an engine is used without coolant (antifreeze), it can suffer extended damage especially during winter.
-In the summer time, cooling can be obtained using plain water in an emergency situation although not recommended much beyond this since it’s much easier to boil over as well, however during the wintertime, water solidifies (freezes) and expands in volume which can crack your engine block, radiator and heater cores.
+In the summer time, cooling can be obtained using plain water in an emergency situation although not recommended much beyond this since it’s much easier to boil over as well.
+Also in wintertime, water solidifies (freezes) and expands in volume which can crack your engine block, radiator and heater cores.
 This is the reason coolant is mixed with distilled water in a minimum 50/50 proportion.
-Coolant lowers the freeze point of the coolant in your radiator to protect it from freezing, even in the worst winter conditions.
+It lowers the freeze point of the coolant to protect it from freezing, even in the worst winter conditions.
 Coolant in the summer time works as an anti-boil and protects the system components from corrosion, which is a big deal especially with aluminum components.

 What are the benefits of using coolant?

-Coolant (Antifreeze) liquid has the role to help the engine cool in the summer time (it keeps the engine from boiling over) and protects the engine from freezing during winter.
+Has the role of helping the engine to cool in the summer time (it keeps the engine from boiling over).
+Also protects the engine from freezing during winter.

 However, besides these well known benefits, there are also others worth mentioning: